OmarAhmed-A/Run_from_Aast_OpenGLRayCaster/README.md

 # OpenGL-raycaster

 ![gif illustrating the game](raycaster.gif)

-## About:
+## About

 This game was made as a project for CC-212 (Applied programming course) at AAST university by Omar Ahmed (20107196), semester 3.

-## Other features not shown in gif:
+## Other features not shown in gif

 - saving score of winning players.
 - sorting scores by best time.
 - showing the top five scores when game is started.
 - very easy to edit map or create new level in source.

-## Controls:
+## Controls

 to move around use WASD and open doors by pressing E (Don't let the monster touch you...)